MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

 ### Pin and unpin

-To pin an page to the left navigation pane, select **More** and then choose the page that you want to pin.
+To pin a page to the left navigation pane, select **More** and then choose the page that you want to pin.

 > [!div class="mx-imgBorder"]
 > ![Pin an item.](media/navigation/pin-3.png "Pin an item")

+To unpin a page, from the left navigation menu select **More** and for the page that you want to unpin select, **Unpin**.